makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

   controlled settings, low demographic variability, and a single task
 * we introduce the SEWA database of more than 2000 minutes of audio-visual data
   * 398 people coming from six cultures, 50% female, and
-  * uniformly spanning the age range of 18 to 65 years old.
-Subjects were
+  * uniformly spanning the age range of 18 to 65 years old
+* two different contexts
-* two different contexts: while watching adverts and while discussing adverts in a video chat
+  * watching adverts and while
+  * discussing adverts in a video chat
-* rich annotations of the recordings in terms of facial landmarks, facial action units (FAU), various vocalisations, mirroring, and continuously valued valence, arousal, liking, agreement, and prototypic examples of (dis)liking.
+* rich annotations of the recordings in terms of facial landmarks, facial action units (FAU), various vocalisations, mirroring, and continuously valued valence, arousal, liking, agreement, and prototypic examples of (dis)liking
-* we provide extensive baseline experiments for automatic FAU detection and automatic valence, arousal and (dis)liking intensity estimation.
+* we provide extensive baseline experiments for automatic FAU detection and automatic valence, arousal and (dis)liking intensity estimation

 # 2 State-of-the-art in audio-visual emotion databases